Anthrax weaponization: Livestock

 Anthrax spores are not only able to be used as a weapon to directly infect humans.
 They are also able to target livestock, which may lead to transmission of anthrax between both animals and humans.
 This method may use another mechanism to infect livestock, where inevitably the livestock become a mechanism to disperse anthrax themselves and also result in the loss of the livestock.
 However, it can also be achieved with direct feeding, such as the "cattle cakes" containing anthrax spores, which were kept on hand by the Royal Air Force for aerial dispersal during the second World War.
 This was to be used in retaliation to any biological warfare by Nazi Germany.

 1978–1984 Rhodesian anthrax epidemic

 The largest anthrax epidemic in the last 200 years occurred in Rhodesia (now Zimbabwe) in the 1980s, where there may be evidence of deliberate anthrax releases by Rhodesian and South African forces, and is the progenitor of South Africa's biological weapons program (Project Coast).
 This epidemic is responsible for 10738 cattle and 200 human fatalities.

 History of diplomacy

 1925 Geneva Protocol

 As a response to the biological and chemical atrocities of the First World War, the Geneva Protocol was created.
 This prevented "Asphyxiating, Poisonous, or other Gasses or Bacteriological Methods of Warfare" being used.
-However this treaty did not prohibit the production or the research of biological agents, and inevitably amendments were made to allow the use of biological weapons in retaliation.
+However this treaty did not prohibit the production or the research of biological agents - amendments were made to allow the use of biological weapons in retaliation.